Losar Festival Himachal Pradesh(Last Updated 16 May, 2023)

 By Air: Gaggal-Kangra, Bhuntar-Kullu, and Jubbarhatti-Shimla airports provide easy access to various destinations in the state.
 Chandigarh airport and Pathankot airport are the neighboring airports.

-By Train: Kalka Shimla rail line, Pathankot - Joginder Nagar Railway Line, and Una Himachal Railway Line connect Himachal Pradesh with the neighbouring cities.
+By Train: Kalka Shimla rail line, Pathankot - Joginder Nagar Railway Line, and Una Himachal Railway Line connect Himachal Pradesh with the neighboring cities.

 By Road: Buses of Himachal Road Transport Corporation ply daily from the neighboring cities like Delhi, Chandigarh, Kalka, and Jaipur.
 Apart from buses, tourists can book taxis to travel to their favorite destinations.